alessandrorepola/floss/README.md

 - Built on top of excellent Python tools: pytest, coverage.py, streamlit, plotly
 - Inspired by fault localization research and tools like GZoltar
 - SBFL formulas based on academic literature and industry best practices
+- Real project examples from BugsInPy and BugSwarm

 ---